 From these data the following individual network statistics will be calculated: Inbound connections and outbound connections.
 Inbound connections are connections that someone else chose towards the individual of interest (the arrow points into the ego of interest).
-Specifically, the inbound connections score will be calculated as the sum of the strength of ties that other individuals indicate towards the person of interest.
-For example, if three individuals each indicated a connection with the individual of interest and each of those three ties had a strength of 5, then the total score for inbound ties will be 15.
+Specifically, the inbound connections score will be calculated as the sum of the strength of connections that other individuals indicate towards the person of interest.
+For example, if three individuals each indicated a connection with the individual of interest and each of those three connections had a strength of 5, then the total score for inbound connections will be 15.
 Outbound connections are those that the individual of interest chose towards another individual (the arrow is pointing out of the ego).
-Specifically, the outbound connections score will be calculated as the sum of the strength of ties that the person of interest indicates towards other individuals in the program.
-For example, if the individual of interest indicated three ties outbound towards other people with a strength of 4 each, then the total score for outbound ties will be 12.
+Specifically, the outbound connections score will be calculated as the sum of the strength of connections that the person of interest indicates towards other individuals in the program.
+For example, if the individual of interest indicated three connections outbound towards other people with a strength of 4 each, then the total score for outbound connections will be 12.
 We are also interested in the combination of inbound and outbound connections.
 This will be the sum of the inbound and outbound scores just described.

-These inbound, outbound, and combined social ties scores will be constructed for three types of individuals based on the role of the alter: 1.) connections with other youth, 2.) connections with other mentors in the program and 3.) connections with all youth, mentors, and staff in the program.
-Thus, nine scores that summaries social tieswill be constructed for each mentee.
+These inbound, outbound, and combined social connections scores will be constructed for three types of individuals based on the role of the alter: 1.) connections with other youth, 2.) connections with the primary mentor and other mentors in the program and 3.) connections with all youth, mentors, and staff in the program.
+Thus, nine scores that summarize the strength of social connections will be constructed for each mentee.

-(Appleton, Christenson, Kim, & Reschly, 2006Depression
+Delinquency

+The frequency of delinquent behaviors in the past month (0-30 days) was measured with 6 items (e.g., “I damaged property that did not belong to me”; α = .72, .85 at intake [wave 0] and week 11 [wave 5], respectively).

+Academic aspirations

+Mentees reported their academic aspirations with 3 items (e.g., “I plan to continue my education following high school”) using the Student Engagement Instrument (Appleton, Christenson, Kim, & Reschly, 2006; α = .88, .90 at intake [wave 0] and week 11 [wave 5], respectively).
+Each item was rated on a 11-point rating scale (0=disagree, 10=agree).

+Depression

-Depression was measured with 9 items (e.g., “I was tired all the time”) using the revised Center for Epidemiologic Studies Depression Scale (CESDR-10; Haroz & Ybarra, 2014; α = .89, .91 ).
+Depression was measured with 9 items (e.g., “I was tired all the time”) using the revised Center for Epidemiologic Studies Depression Scale (CESDR-10; Haroz & Ybarra, 2014; α = .89, .91 at intake [wave 0] and week 11 [wave 5], respectively).
 Mentee answered the frequency of their symptoms in the past week (range= 0-7 days).

 Anger

-Anger was measured with 3 items (e.g., “I get mad”) from the Brief Anger Scale (Deffenbacher, Oetting, Lynch, & Morris, 1996; α = .93, .94 ).
+Anger was measured with 3 items (e.g., “I get mad”) from the Brief Anger Scale (Deffenbacher, Oetting, Lynch, & Morris, 1996; α = .93, .94 at intake [wave 0] and week 11 [wave 5], respectively).
 Each item was rated on a 11-point scale (0=never, 10=all of the time).

 Analysis Plan

-All models will control for age, sex, ethnicity, SES (parent report) and youth social emotional skills (parent report).
+All models will control for age, sex, ethnicity, SES (parent report) and youth social emotional competencies (parent report).

 Analysis for Research Question 1